Eskel4ik/around-us-legacy/README.md

 * Project contain a single web page with user profile with short gallery of pictures cards.
 * HTML markup with CSS styling is used
 * Added popup forms with realtime validation, using JS.
+* Done code refactoring in case with OOP methodology.

 * [Link to the project in GitHub Pages](https://eskel4ik.github.io/web_project_4/index.html)